We use cookies to enhance your browsing experience and analyze our traffic. By using our site, you consent to cookies. Privacy policy

 Be transparent in communications to reduce anxiety

-Economic uncertainty increases anxiety among the workforce.
-We found that nearly one in four employees (24%) lacks confidence in the leadership of their organization, and 32% are less confident in their organization than they were six months ago.
+Uncertainty increases anxiety among the workforce.
+During the pandemic, our research on employee confidence in organizational leadership found that less than a third (29%) of employees were confident in the leadership of their organization, and only 20% felt that their organization fostered the collaboration needed to manage through the pandemic.
 To build trust, leaders should prioritize clear and intentional employee communications across all levels of management and channels.
 Employees want to hear about what the business is expecting and what actions are being considered.
+They need to know that the organization is resilient enough to manage through adversity.
 Sharing this information can help to reduce people’s anxiety and negative impacts that can ripple across the organization.

 4